Teksta versija

 14.6. in evaluating the quality of scientific activity, the cooperation of the scientific institution with the sector of national economy corresponding to the field of its activity shall be evaluated.

-15. The group of experts shall, by following the basic evaluation principles and justifying the evaluation in the report of the group of experts with qualitative analysis of the acquired results:
+15. The group of experts shall, by following the basic evaluation principles and justifying the evaluation in the report of the group of experts with a qualitative analysis of the acquired results:

 15.1. award a score to the scientific institution in the amount of one to five points;